Doctor reviews posted online by patients are one of the most important factors in the overall success of any healthcare organization.

 Surgeons can sign up for RealPatientRatings by visiting Vizium360, which created the RealPatientRatings platform.

-Another site specializing in cosmetic treatments is RealSelf, which has over 20,000 physician listings and 9.9 million consumers that visit the site every month.
+Another site specializing in cosmetic treatments is RealSelf, which has over 20,000 physician profiles and 9.9 million consumers that visit the site every month.
 Patients can find a provider through the site’s “Treatment Finder” tool.

-- Monitor your online reputation.
 Reviews and reputation management should be a focal point in your healthcare marketing strategy.
 You must be able to understand what patients see when they search for and read about your practice on online review sites and search results.